-The “shotgun house,” a residential house design, is a Black cultural architectural form that originated in the American south and was used extensively throughout the region.
-Shotgun houses are prototypically long and narrow with a gable-ended entrance, one room wide, and two or three rooms deep.
-The shotgun house is so named because it is said that one can fire a shotgun through the front door and the shot will exit out the back door without ever touching a wall.
-Studies by folklorists and cultural geographers make strong arguments for African beginnings of the shot gun house as a blend of West African architectural styles with West Indian indigenous architectural styles and is believed to have originated in the 1700s.
-From West Africa to the Caribbean to the Gulf Coast of the Southeastern United States, this folk architectural style evolved into the vernacular shotgun house.
-Most fascinating of all, the name of the house type, "Shotgun," may be an altered form of "togun," the African Yoruba word for "house."
-The shotgun house was typically used as low-cost housing for the low-income workers of the South.
+Similar to a “shotgun house” (so named because it is said that one can fire a shotgun through the front door and the shot will exit out the back door without ever touching a wall), Mitchelville homes were prototypically long and narrow with a gable-ended entrance, one room wide, and two or three rooms deep.
+Studies by folklorists and cultural geographers make strong arguments for African beginnings of the homestead house as a blend of West African architectural styles with West Indian indigenous architectural styles and is believed to have originated in the 1700s.
+From West Africa to the Caribbean to the Gulf Coast of the Southeastern United States, this folk architectural style evolved into the homestead house.
+Most fascinating of all, the name of the house type, “Shotgun,” may be an altered form of “togun,” the African Yoruba word for “house.”
+The homestead house was typically used as low-cost housing for the low-income workers of the South.
 Many are still in use today, and some have been restored to a level of importance that did not exist when they were first built.